 Best restaurants in Cappadocia

 Topdeck Cave is also listed as #1 by Tripadvisor.
 The food is gorgeous, the service impeccable and the venue is beautiful.
 And gets better, all of that comes under a very reasonable price.
 One of the best lamb dishes I ever ate.
-Book in advance, is a small place and get packed everyday!
+Book in advance, is a small place and get packed every day!
 [A big thanks to Clement & Jo-Ann for inviting us for dinner]

 Cappadocian Cuisine, this family-owned restaurant offers delicious meals at a very affordable price.
 My favorite pottery kebab was made there. 🙂

 Write this post made me realize how much fun and special moments we had in Cappadocia.
-It was on our bucket list for a long a time e finally we crossed it off.
+It was on our bucket list for a long time e finally we crossed it off.
 I’m so glad we went there during the Autumn, it was less crowded, with fresh air and nature was gorgeous.

-The Turkish people know how to treat their guest.
+Turkish people know how to treat their guests.
 You can be sure you will sleep and eat well there.
 Also there is something special in the air, not sure if is the culture, the history, the beauty… There are so many things to do in Cappadocia that you will be overwhelmed, however, take some time to seat on the Sunset Point hill to relax and watch life goes by… I´m sure you will feel the powerful energy that comes from that place.